1. Introduction

 All the part of the dashboard have the same functionalities.

-1. Choose the part on which dashboard is required.
+1. Choose the part on which a dashboard is required.

 2. Export all the data in a XLSX document to make your own graph.